Xela3026/workflows-docs/docs/workflows.md

 }
 ```

-When this is run, it will send every line in the streamed file individually as the payload for the next step.
-So, the next step will be run once for every line in the streamed file.
-In each execution of this step, its payload will be a new line in the file.
+When the step is run, it will send every line in the streamed file individually as the payload for the next step.
+Thus, the next step will be run once for every line in the streamed file, each time with a new payload.

 To store an entire CSV file within <BrandName/> and the workflow, use the [Stream To](#stream-to) action.